sourcevault/nutzen/docs/guard.md

 `def :: (function|any)`

-In case `hoplon` is unable to match anything, the return value of the function added to `.def`  is used.
+In case `nutzen` is unable to match anything, the return value of the function added to `.def`  is used.

 It's also possible to just provide a static value or object as default.